Sami Meguetounif

+He previously competed in the 2024 FIA Formula 3 Championship with the same team, finishing eighth overall.
+He previously competed in the Formula Regional European Championship for two seasons in 2022 and 2023 with MP Motorsport.

 Career

 Karting

-Born in Marseille and raised in Morocco, Meguetounif started karting in his native France in 2013, racing in the Regional PACAC championship, which he would go on to finish second in.
+Meguetounif started karting in his native France in 2013, racing in the Regional PACAC championship, which he would go on to finish second in.
 He won the same championship in the Minime class two years later, and soon made his debut in various national championships.
 Meguetounif moved into international competition in 2017, finishing fifth in the Karting Academy Trophy and getting second place in the Rotax Max Challenge Grand Finals, only losing out to Tijmen van der Helm.
 That year Meguetounif also won two trophies in his homeland, one of them being the National Championship, beating future flatmate and Formula 4 rival Victor Bernier.
-In 2018 Meguetounif went on to improve to fourth in the Academy Trophy, and also made his first appearance in the European Karting Championship.
+In 2018 Meguetounif went on to improve to fourth in the Academy Trophy, and also made his first appearance in the European Championship.
 He finished his karting career in 2019, with 14th place at the World Championships.